marlonschlosshauer/userContent.css/README.md

 Major changes:
 - Dark theme for YCombinator
-- Removes Sidebar on Stackoverflow
+- Removes sidebar on Stackoverflow
+- Remove both sidebars on Stackexchange (only `security.` for now)

 Minor changes:
 - Removes an annoying button on YouTube